 Solutions to fix the reboot and how to select the reboot device error

-Following are few ways to fix this issue:
+Following are a few ways to fix this issue:

-Solution 1: Start with checking your hard drive’s power cable.
+Solution 1: Start by checking your hard drive’s power cable.

 A power cable is required to supply electricity to your operating system’s hard drive.
 If the power connection is damaged, frayed, or connected incorrectly, your computer may not be able to identify your hard disc.